The How-To of Storytelling

 ENJOY THE EXPERIENCE.
 Nervous excitement is great, but…

-…nervous breakdowns indicate you aren’t ready to tell that particular story.
-We want to provide a forum that is safe for you to share material that you have come to grips with emotionally and are comfortable sharing with others...we don’t want the audience to be concerned for your wellbeing.
+…nervous breakdowns indicate that you might not be ready to tell that particular story.
+We want to provide a forum that is safe for you to share material that you have come to grips with emotionally and are comfortable sharing with others.
+We don’t want the audience to be concerned for your wellbeing.
 Please keep this in mind while writing your piece.

-Invite your friends!
+Invite your friends.
 You want people who love you to see and hear you shine!
 You can even bring your puppy and goldfish.
-You can even invite your cat, but a gentle warning, cats can be cruel, they’re not very subtle.
+You can invite your cat, but a gentle warning, cats can be cruel, they’re not shy about sharing their “felines.”
 They’ll either love your story or hate it.
-There’s no middle ground with felines.
-I’m sharing this tip from personal experience.
+No middle way with a cat.
+I’m sharing from personal experience.
 I wanted you to know.

-We will be timing you, and if you go over, we won’t give you the hook (unless you talk for 10 minutes).
+We will be timing you, and if you go over, you won’t get the hook (unless you talk for 10 minutes).
 We absolutely want you to finish your story.
 We want to hear it.
-You’ll just be out of the running for the win…this time!
+Respect the time limit.
+Keeping it to 4 minutes is part of the craft needed here.

 If you’re scared to perform, trust us, do it anyway.
 We’re 99.99% sure you’ll be more than happy you did, and you might even win a hundred bucks!

 And, if you have a question, any question, you can always reach out to Nan or Eileen.
-We can’t guarantee a response for Slamone, she’s mostly unreliable.
+We can’t guarantee a response from Slamone, she’s mostly unreliable.
 Oh, those hyper-intellectuals; she always has her nose in a book, and refuses to be interrupted when she muses on her chaise longue.
+That woman.
+Freaking figurehead.

 I’ve been reading this beauty; you might want to as well.
 Matthew Dicks is a fabulous storyteller and a teacher without equal on the subject.
 And he’s lovely.
 He’s won The Moth Grand Slam about 5 million times.
 I’ve lost count!
 (That was an example of hyperbole).